+[√] Yes

-[√] Yes [] No
+[] No

+C Gro

-Society Group Companies Total Amount for work other than audit (thousands of euros) 234 795 1,029 Amount from jobs other than audit / Amount audit jobs (in %) 21.04 8.90 10.25 contained exceptions.
+Company Group Companies Total Amount for work other than audit (thousands of euros) 600 1,960 2,560 Amount from jobs other than audit / Amount audit jobs (in %) 55.51 17.36 20.69

+C.1.33 Indicate whether the audit report on the annual financial statements for the previous fiscal year contained exceptions.
 If any, indicate the reasons given to the shareholders at the Annual General Meeting by the Chairman of the Audit Committee to explain the content and scope of said exceptions.

-C.1.33 Indicate whether the audit report on the annual financial statements for the previous fiscal year

-Yes

-No

-C.1.34 Indicate the number of fiscal years during which the current audit firm has been of the audit of the individual and/or consolidated financial statements of the composercentage of the number of fiscal years audited by the current auditing firm to the fiscal years in which the annual financial statements have been audited: any.
-Indicate the
+C.1.34 Indicate the number of fiscal years during which the current audit firm has been continuously performing the audit of the individual and/or consolidated financial statements of the company.
+Indicate the percentage of the number of fiscal years audited by the current auditing firm to the total number of fiscal years in which the annual financial statements have been audited:

-Individual Consolida
+Individual Consolidated

-Number of financial years running 8
+Number of financial years running 9 9

-Individual Consolidat
+Individual Consolidated

 Number of fiscal years audited by current audit firm/number of fiscal years the company or its group has been audited (in percentage).
-26.65 26.65
+29.98 29.98

-C.1.35 Indicate and, where applicable, give details on the existence of a procedure for obtain the information they need to prepare the meetings of the management be time:
+C.1.35 35 Indicate and, where applicable, give details on the existence of a procedure for board direc obtain the information they need to prepare the meetings of the management bodies in sufficient time: [\] 1 Yes

-[√] Yes [] No
+[√] Yes

-Details of the procedure

-In accordance with the provisions of the Regulations of the Board of Directors, the meeting shall always include the agenda, which Chairman, and shall be accompanied by the appropriate information on the matters to be discussed, and duly prepared.
-The agenda will be circulated to all members at least five days in advance of the meeting and will specifically state those items that and those that require a Board resolution.
-The documentation will be circulated among members at least three days ahead of the nanalysis and study of the same by directors.
-The Chairman of the Board of Directors, as the person responsible for the effective operation thereof, shall take the necessary mea Directors receive sufficient information in advance of the meeting on the items on the agenda.
-In addition, Directors are vested with the broadest powers to obtain information on any aspect of the Company, to examine their but other background on social operations.
-This right to information is extended to the Group companies to the extent necessary to end of their duties by the board directors.
+In accordance with the provisions of the Regulations of the Board of Directors, the meeting shall always include the agenda, which shall be established by the Chairman, and shall be accompanied by the appropriate information on the matters to be discussed, and duly prepared.

+The agenda will be circulated to all members at least five days in advance of the meeting and will specifically state those items that are for information purposes and those that require a Board resolution.
+The documentation will be circulated among members at least three days ahead of the meeting, to allow for due analysis and study of the same by directors.

+The Chairman of the Board of Directors, as the person responsible for the effective operation thereof, shall take the necessary measures to ensure that the Directors receive sufficient information in advance of the meeting on the items on the agenda.

+In addition, Directors are vested with the broadest powers to obtain information on any aspect of the Company, to examine their books, records, documents and other background on social operations.
+This right to information is extended to the Group companies to the extent necessary to enable the effective performance of their duties by the board directors.

 This aspect is subject to a specific analysis by the Board of Directors of the Company in its annual self-evaluation session.

-C.1.36 Indicate and, where applicable, give details on whether the company has estable board directors to inform and, where applicable, to resign when situations arise the whether related or not to their conduct in the company that may harm the company reputation: [ √ ] Yes [ ] No t are for information neeting, to allow fusures to ensure the cooks, records, docable the effective plant affect the on purposes or due nat the cuments and performance bligging em,
+C.1.36 Indicate and, where applicable, give details on whether the company has established rules obliging board directors to inform and, where applicable, to resign when situations arise that affect them, whether related or not to their conduct in the company that may harm the company's credit and reputation:

-Explain the rules
+$[\sqrt{\ }]$ Yes